ArmandoR-code/ArmandoR-code/README.md

 - 👋 Hi, I’m @ArmandoR-code
-- 👀 I’m interested: in Cybersecurity, Data Science and Back-end develop
+- 👀 I’m interested: in Cybersecurity, Data Science, Game development and Back-end development
 - 🌱 I’m currently learning: HTML, CSS, JavaScript and Python
 - 💞️ I’m looking to collaborate on: Any Open Source projects where I can gain experience
 - 📫 How to reach me on: At Discord as Army#8923 or at SoloLearn as R-code